 Most organizations that choose to move to the cloud do so because they have decided they need it for business agility and want the cost savings that come with it.
-For Office 365 users, shifting their applications to the cloud provides just that - scalable resources, greater support across device types, and enterprise tools for securing business data.
-Still there are, unfortunately, many lingering misconceptions about the migration process.
+For Microsoft 365 users, shifting their applications to the cloud provides just that - scalable resources, greater support across device types, and enterprise tools for securing business data.
+Still, there are, unfortunately, many lingering misconceptions about the migration process.
 Don't let your business growth be held back by any of them.

 SharePoint Online and OneDrive for Business for collaboration, websites, workflows, and enterprise file sync and share (available across all plans)

 Advanced analytics, with Power BI and Microsoft MyAnalytics (available with all enterprise plans)